-I think that Roses are the most Romantic of all flowers and having a rose garden (or rose hedge) is the ultimate in romantic beauty.
-But many gardeners think they are too finicky.
-I used to think that, but lately, I stick by my experience that "roses really are easy".
+I think Roses are the most Romantic of all flowers and having a rose garden (or rose hedge) is the ultimate in romantic beauty.
+But many gardeners think they're too finicky.
+I used to agree, but in my experience "roses really are easy".

-Here are some things that I did that worked, and some that didn't.
+Here are some things I did that worked, and some that didn't.
 In fact, you can actually grow roses in the shade !
-Yes, you can....
+Yes, you can...

 Let's look at:

-MOVING ROSES: What if you have to move your roses?:
+MOVING ROSES: What if you have to move them?

-There's something quite wonderful in having lots of glorious rosebushes all for yourself.... and with a little sashay here and there, it feels a bit like having a royal title or something..look at me...
+It's wonderful having lots of glorious roses in your garden; it feels a bit like having a royal title or something..look at me...

 I'll make a flower garden around it".

-Well I did, and because it was in the middle of the back yard, there was a lot of sun.
+It was in the centre of the back yard with a lot of sun.
 I put a pot of something bright and fluffy on the old stump with a few nice rocks around it.... and then,

-I have learned a lot since and am about to share....
+I've learned a lot since and want to share...

-I didn't know much about planting roses.
-Actually I didn't know much about planting anything - but I decided to learn.
+I didn't know much about planting roses or anything else but I decided to learn.